zilishen/documentation/content/nginx-one/how-to/data-plane-keys.md

 5. A confirmation screen will show your new data plane key.
 Be sure to copy and store this key securely.
 It is displayed *only once* and cannot be retrieved later.
 6. Select **Close** to complete the process.

-## Update the expiration date
+## Change the expiration date {#change-expiration-date}

-To extend the expiration date of a data plane key, follow these steps before the key expires.
+To change the expiration date of a data plane key, follow these steps before the key expires.
 You cannot update the expiration date after the key has expired.

 1. On the left menu, select **Data Plane Keys**.
 2. Find the key you want to edit in the list.